Check out what other travelers say about Minneapolis on tripadvisor

-110. Enjoy a classic Christmas custom by taking in A Christmas Carol at the Guthrie Theater.
+110. Enjoy a classic Christmas custom by taking in the annual rendition of A Christmas Carol at the Guthrie Theater.

 111. Go ice-fishing on the frozen lakes.

-112. Spoil yourself for no apparent reason: Fogo de Chão, Chino Latino or Ichiban.
+112. Spoil yourself for no apparent reason at Fogo de Chão, Chino Latino or Ichiban.

 113. Feeling cheap?
 Go people-watching in Uptown.